Vegetarianism: Fatty acids

 Plant-based, or vegetarian, sources of Omega 3 fatty acids include soy, walnuts, pumpkin seeds, canola oil, kiwifruit, hempseed, algae, chia seed, flaxseed, echium seed and leafy vegetables such as lettuce, spinach, cabbage and purslane.
 Purslane contains more Omega 3 than any other known leafy green.
 Olives (and olive oil) are another important plant source of unsaturated fatty acids.
 Plant foods can provide alpha-linolenic acid which the human body uses to synthesize the long-chain n-3 fatty acids EPA and DHA.
-EPA and DHA can be obtained directly in high amounts from oily fish or fish oils.
+EPA and DHA can be obtained directly in high amounts from oily fish, fish oil, or algae oil.
 Vegetarians, and particularly vegans, have lower levels of EPA and DHA than meat-eaters.
-While the health effects of low levels of EPA and DHA are unknown, it is unlikely that supplementation with alpha-linolenic acid will significantly increase levels.
-Recently, some companies have begun to market vegetarian DHA supplements containing seaweed extracts.
-Whole seaweeds are not suitable for supplementation because their high iodine content limits the amount that may be safely consumed.
-However, certain algae such as spirulina are good sources of gamma-linolenic acid (GLA), alpha-linolenic acid (ALA), linoleic acid (LA), stearidonic acid (SDA), eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and arachidonic acid (AA).
+While the health effects of low levels of EPA and DHA are unknown, it is unlikely that supplementation with alpha-linolenic acid will significantly increase levels..
+Significantly, for vegetarians, certain algae such as spirulina are good sources of gamma-linolenic acid (GLA), alpha-linolenic acid (ALA), linoleic acid (LA), stearidonic acid (SDA), eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and arachidonic acid (AA).